Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 We also define a scope interface for asynchronous generators that is similar
-to a scope of a synchronous generator, but is not restricted in its suspensions:
+to a scope of a synchronous generator, but it is not restricted in its suspensions:

 ```kotlin
 interface AsyncGenerator<in T> {